Stormwater in Omaha…you play a role!

 Other things you can do to prevent runoff on your property is to turn your gutter downspouts away from hard surfaces – instead point them into flower beds, grassy areas, or consider building a rain garden to contain the water.
 To avoid erosion, seed or place sod down on bare spots in your yard.

 If you have a septic system, maintain it properly by having it pumped every three to five years.
 If it is an older system, be sure it can still handle the volume placed on it today and never put any chemicals down septic systems – they can not only harm the system, but also can seep into the groundwater.

 Pet owners should pick up after their pets and dispose of pet waste in the garbage.

 Keep lawn and household chemicals tightly sealed and covered in a place where they will not get rained on.
 Dispose of old or unwanted chemicals at Under The Sink at 4001 South 12th Street.
 Visit http://www.underthesink.org/ for more information.

 And of course, do not litter!

-You can help reduce stormwater pollution by participating in the next stream cleanup in your area or by attending a storm drain stenciling events – where the end destination of stormwater is clearly marked on the drain so neighbors and others know the storm drain is only for rain.
+You can help reduce stormwater pollution by participating in the next stream cleanup in your area or by attending storm drain stenciling events – where the end destination of stormwater is clearly marked on the drain, so neighbors and others know the storm drain is only for rain.
 You can also attend public hearings or meetings on the topic so you can express your concerns and learn more.
 Also reporting any stormwater violations to your local government when you spot them will greatly help reduce stormwater pollution.